 ABOUT

-Liberian-Norwegian pianist Kamilla Arku draws on her diverse background as inspiration for her work as a performer and educator.
-She gave her London debut recital at the renowned 'Pianists of the World' series at St. Martin's-in-the-Fields in 2013, and has since performed as a soloist and chamber musician in the UK, Europe and Africa.
+Displaying an artistry that “provides a space to breathe and take in the world around us,” (Culture is Free) Liberian-Norwegian pianist Kamilla Arku draws on her diverse background as inspiration for her work as a performer, scholar and educator.
+She gave her London debut recital at the renowned 'Pianists of the World' series at St. Martin's-in-the-Fields in 2013, and has since performed as a soloist and chamber musician in the US, Europe and Africa.
+Recent highlights include performances for Chamber Music Society at Lincoln Center, Lyric Opera of Chicago, MoMA PS1, the Royal Opera House, the International Florence Price Festival, and Works & Process at the Guggenheim.
+Her latest release is a collaboration with composer Dameun Strange out on the nonclassical label.
+In the 2023-24 season Kamilla also joined Madonna’s “Celebration Tour” as a piano coach and teacher.

-In addition to performing, Kamilla is committed to volunteer efforts, and is the founder and Director of Music for Liberia, a charity supporting young people in Liberia through music-based fundraising.
-For her nonprofit work, she was awarded a Jack Petchey Award for service to young people, and Liberian President Ellen Sirleaf Johnson commended her and Music for Liberia for their 'generosity and compassion to help us address a critical problem.'
-Most recently, Kamilla launched the education initiative #EveryVoiceChallenge, a curated collection of piano music which promotes composers of colour to educators and students.
+In addition to performing, Kamilla is committed to volunteer efforts, and is the founder and Director of Music for Liberia, a nonprofit supporting young people in Liberia through music-based fundraising.
+For her nonprofit work, she was awarded a Jack Petchey Award for service to young people, and Liberian President Ellen Johnson Sirleaf commended her and Music for Liberia for their 'generosity and compassion to help us address a critical problem.'

 Click here to download long, short and crisp biographies.